ace-commits/learn-typeScript/README.md

      ```
     - Explanation:
       - We created a new promise called p1.
 The promise constructor takes in a resolution function and a rejection function.
       - On resolution, the value passed in the resolution function becomes an argument to the onFullfilled function.
+- Becuase .then() has access to the resolved value of a promise, then it will have access to x.
+We pass x to the onFullfilled function of .then() and print it.